oapi-codegen/oapi-codegen/README.md

   will override any default value.
 This extended property isn't supported in all parts of OpenAPI, so please refer to the spec as to where it's allowed.
 Swagger validation tools will flag incorrect usage of this property.
-- `x-go-type-skip-optional-pointer`: specifies if the go type should or should not be a pointer when the property is optional.
+- `x-go-type-skip-optional-pointer`: specifies if the Go type should or should not be a pointer when the property is optional.
 If set to true, the type will not be a pointer if the field is optional or nullable.
 If set to false, the type will be a pointer.